Guraspinho/LavaPi-Technical-Assesment/README.md

 docker-compose up
 ```

 This command will build and run the Docker containers defined in the `docker-compose.yml` file.

+Since the application is connected to a database, ensure the database service is running.
+The command above ensures that the database is up and running.

 To stop the containers, use: